|hope college > academic departments > pre-professional|

 Along with the new admissions paradigm, a new MCAT 2015 content is expected.
 Courses at Hope College that cover the topics that will be on MCAT 2015:

 The above listed courses are the topics tested on the Medical College Admissions Test (MCAT) 2015.
 Students take the MCAT once they complete these courses, and they feel confident about their ability to apply their knowledge in these areas.
 Students may take the MCAT in spring of junior year, or senior year, or after senior year.
 MCAT 2015 will start in Spring 2015 -- to learn more click here.

 Courses Required and/or Highly Recommended at Some Medical Schools:

-What courses/classes do I sign up to take in Fall 2014?
+What courses/classes do I sign up for each registration period?

 Look for and live on the Registrar's website you will find lots of hints and advice just for you!